aominhlong/Rancid-Tomatillos/README.md

 - [react-player npm package](https://www.npmjs.com/package/react-player)

 #### Instructions on Use
-Type in the name of anything, ideally a verb or noun, and then hit 'submit'.
-Users should see a card appear with the text the user input and three facts about it.
-That's it!

 **_Search for a Specific Movie_**
 To search for a specific movie, users can click in the input field and type in keywords or a title of the movie.
 The movies on the homepage will change based on the user's input.